pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authorization/role-binding.md

 ## Role Binding

 This chapter will detail how to:

 - Grant/modify permissions (Roles) on given Resources to a User (Idp or Robot User).
 - Remove all permissions on a Ressource from a User (Idp or Robot User).

 !!!
 Note "Default Privileges"
-    - The case of the Root User: The activation of the Authentication and Authorization feature generates a **Root User** with **unalterable and unrevokable `clusterAdmin` privileges**.
+    - Root User: The activation of the Authentication and Authorization feature generates a **Root User** with **unalterable and unrevokable `clusterAdmin` privileges**.
-    - The case of the Robot User: **Robot users do not have any permission by default**.
+    - Robot User: **Robot users do not have any permission by default**.
 They will need to be set by a `clusterAdmin`.
     - The case of the Pipeline User: In Pachyderm, **you do not explicitly grant users access to pipelines**, they get set for you when you create or update a pipeline.

 !!!
 Warning "Rules to keep in mind"